romainbsl/techio-kotlin-starter-pack/parts/4_nullability.md

 A feature that makes Kotlin more valuable is its type system, and the management of nullability.

-Kotlin help you to avoid the in-famous NPE (`NullPointerException`).
+Kotlin helps you to avoid the infamous NPE (`NullPointerException`).
 You have to understand that you may have NPE, even with Kotlin, but this will happen if you don't make enough effort.
 Kotlin will help you think about how you code in a good way.

-In Kotlin, each type is consider `non-null`, but each of those types have a derived type nullable.
+In Kotlin, each type is considered `non-null`, but each of those types have a derived type nullable.
 Nullable types are followed by the `?` character.
 For example, a `non-null` string will be written `String` and a nullable one will be `String?`.